 To train the lay-public in the essentials of prudent heart living.
-To give each trainee a background knowledge of the physiology of the cardipulmonary system.
+To give each trainee a background knowledge of the physiology of the cardiopulmonary system.
 To train each trainee in the motor skills involved in the application of CPR in the field and to clear obstructed airways.

 EMS 2119C

-Emergency Medical Technology, 8 semester hours, 105 lec., 30 lab., 45 clinical hours (Offered as needed) Emergency Medical Technology is the first course of training for a career in emergency medical services.
+Emergency Medical Technology, 8 semester hours, 105 lec., 30 lab., 45 clinical hours (Offered as needed)

+Emergency Medical Technology is the first course of training for a career in emergency medical services.
 The course covers all techniques of emergency medical care considered within the responsibilities of emergency medical technicians as well as operation aspects of the profession.
-Prerequisite: First Aid/CPR or First Responder/CPR plus passing the entry reading exam required for college level courses (see current semester class schedule for minimum scores).
-Students must also pass a physical exam (forms are available from the OWCC Admissions office).
+EMT Admission Forms, outlining course prerequisites, are available at the OWCC Admissions Office.